Cherchercher/TwitterStatus/readme.md

 1.Users who interacts the most with current user will be returned.

-2.Time of day, and date of time where interactions spike will be returned.
+2.Time of day, and day of week where interactions spike will be returned.